dc138/st-patched/README.md

 A single unified patch file with all patches built-in is included as a github releases.
 You can apply directly to the st source, as explained below.
-If you use Arch Linux, this package is provided in the AUR under the name `st-community-git`.
+If you use Arch Linux, a package is available in the [AUR](https://aur.archlinux.org/packages/st-community-git).
 Individual patches used to create it are provided in the `patches/` directory.

 ![Example image](assets/example.png)